beerpwn/ctf/2019/INS'Hack_ctf/gimme_your_shell/README.md

 ```
 As we can see the binary has no protection at all.
 So potentially we can also inject a shellcode into the stack and jump on it, but instead of this i managed to do full ROP.
 What i want to do to solve this challenge was make a memory-leak, restart execution and then ret2libc address to gain a shell.
-So what i did now was start to find some gadgets.
+So what i did at this point was start to find some gadgets.
 ```
 $ ROPgadget --binary ./weak --depth 40
 ```